FDA Drug Safety Communication:

 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain lab tests to check your body's response to buprenorphine and naloxone.

-Before having any laboratory test (especially those that involve methylene blue), tell your doctor and the laboratory personnel that you are using buprenorphine or buprenorphine and naloxone.
+Before having any laboratory test (especially those that involve methylene blue), tell your doctor and the laboratory personnel that you are taking buprenorphine or buprenorphine and naloxone.

-In case of an emergency, you or a family member should tell the treating doctor or emergency room staff that you are taking or using buprenorphine or buprenorphine and naloxone.
+In case of an emergency, you or a family member should tell the treating doctor or emergency room staff that you are taking buprenorphine or buprenorphine and naloxone.

 Do not inject buprenorphine or buprenorphine and naloxone sublingual film or tablets.
 Severe reactions may happen, including withdrawal symptoms.